The Two Synod Solution

 or candidate who seeks membership

-in it, based upon his or her Christian
+in the Presbytery, based upon his or her

 and guidelines of the Primary Synod